qctrl/open-controls/.github/README.md

 for details.

 Black and isort, in addition to checking code, can also automatically apply fixes.
-To fix all code in the python-open-controls tree, run:
+To fix all code in the open-controls tree, run:

 ```shell
 isort